ton1rvr/portfolio/README.md

 ### Introduction

-Welcome to my Data Science Portfolio!
-This repository contains a collection of projects that demonstrate my expertise in data analysis, machine learning, and data visualization.
+This repository contains a collection of projects that demonstrate my expertise in data science, machine learning, and data visualization.
 Each project focuses on solving a real-world problem, showcasing my ability to handle complex datasets, develop predictive models, and generate meaningful insights.
-Below, you will find an overview of each project, including the techniques used, key results, and instructions for running the code.
+Below, you will find an overview of each project.

 ---

-### 1. Heart Attack Prediction Project
+### Project 1.
+Heart Attack Prediction Project

 **Objective:** The goal of this project is to develop a predictive model that can determine whether an individual is likely to experience a heart attack based on various health indicators.